 Honesty is a package that includes sincerity, truthfulness, trustworthiness, kindness, and openness.
 An honest individual does not cheat, lie, or steal.
-We can count on honest people’s words because they say what they mean, and they mean what they say.
-For example, if an honest person is friendly, they really are friendly and have no hidden agendas.
+We can count on honest people’s words because they say what they mean.
 An honest person tells the truth no matter what, rather than exaggerating or distorting the truth for their own benefit.
-Being honest in any given situation makes us more reliable.
-Honesty is about telling the truth tactfully and kindly.
-Some might mistake being honest with being impolite and make insensitive comments.
-While we have to be truthful, we do not need to always speak.
-When we want to make a comment, we should use constructive feedback using the sandwich method giving our constructive recommendation between two compliments that are based on our true observations.

-The opposite of being honest is called spinning.
-Spinning means “distorting the truth by providing an alternative view of reality.”
-Stan Toller in his book “The Power of Your Influence” says, usually politicians spin the facts.
+In his book “The Power of Your Influence,” author Stan Toller wrote that the opposite of honesty is “spinning.”
+Politicians, media, and businesses often spin facts.
 Some struggling businesses may “spin their financial hardship to a creditor by saying they are ‘positioning themselves for success’.”
 Or a deceitful person may spin their conduct when pretending not to remember what happened or denying that anything happened.
-Being dishonest comes in many forms.
-Most people usually avoid telling a straight lie, but what is common is exaggerating the truth, for instance in advertisement for products.
-Other forms of dishonesty are like “omitting important facts, and making misleading statements.”
+Most people avoid telling an outright lie, but it’s common to exaggerate the truth.

 Setareh Samandari Zargarpour has always been an artist at heart, after a 20-year career in Banking as Branch Manager for Wells Fargo and Chase she transitioned to working in Film.
 She had finished her Master of Arts in Political Science from CSUN and utilized it...READ MORE